 How Grandparent College Savings Affects Financial Aid

 I have had lots of phone calls from grandparents wanting to help save for their grandchildren's college education.
-And you may remember our story on one grandfather's commitment to help pay for his grandchildren's college costs.
 There is so much sentiment of love and caring for not only the grandchildren but the children too.
 The grandparents have the desire to ease their child's burden of paying for higher education.
-Why the calls to me though?
-There is some confusion on how this assistance from grandparents will affect the financial aid that the grandchild can receive.
+So if a grandparent does offer assistance in paying for a child's college costs, how will it affect the financial aid that the grandchild can receive?

 The Basics